 The "hairball" is the humdrum of corporate life with all of its rules and regulations.
 This type of environment, according to MacKenzie, is what depletes creatives of their natural talents.
 It is possible, however, “to actively engage the opportunities...without being sucked into the Hairball....
 This is accomplished by Orbiting” (32)

 I’ll admit that the metaphor of an organization as a “giant hairball” and creatively thriving as “orbiting” this hairball was a bit convoluted for me.
 However, MacKenzie does provide plenty of real-life examples as to what this looks like, which was much appreciated.
 What becomes clear is that MacKenzie “got away with” quite a bit and it doesn’t take much to consider whether MacKenzie’s situation is unique.
 After all, how many of us would be lauded for breaking our employer’s “rules” with intention?
 We're just trying to be creative after all, right?

 MacKenzie does have a point though in remarking that “Corporate Normalcy derives from and is dedicated to past realities and past successes” (31).
 If companies wish to continue innovating, it would seem that “breaking the rules” will ultimately, lead toward new ideas and new thinking.
 For, “[o]ur creative genius” MacKenzie writes, “is the fountainhead of originality” (22).

-Create & Ideate is a space for unruly ideas, plenty of creativity, and a few writing exercises sprinkled in along the way.
+tiny writing thoughts is a space for my unruly ideas, plenty of creativity, and all things writing.
 As a writer, I’m always seeking ways to understand my art and be inspired.
 I hope you find a little inspiration here, too.